Natural Gas Leaks in the District of Columbia

 The Commission monitors WGL’s reporting of gas leaks to the Pipeline and Hazardous Materials Safety Administration (PHMSA).
 Federal authorities require gas operators to report leaks in two categories: “total” leaks and “hazardous” leaks.
 PHMSA defines a hazardous leak as one that represents an existing or probable hazard to persons or property and requires immediate repair or continuous action until the conditions are no longer hazardous.

-772 of the leaks occurred on “mains pipes,” which are distribution pipes that serve as a common source of supply for more than one customer line.
-671 gas leaks occurred on “service” line pipes, which are pipes that transport gas from a common source of supply to a customer.
+About 668 of the leaks occurred on “mains pipes,” which are distribution pipes that serve as a common source of supply for more than one customer line.
+About 590 gas leaks occurred on “service” line pipes, which are pipes that transport gas from a common source of supply to a customer.

 Gas leaks that occur on private and/or customer-owned piping, appliances, and other equipment located “behind-the-meter” inside a commercial building or residence can be hazardous if undetected and not repaired immediately.
 These leaks often occur in confined spaces without adequate ventilation or other protections.
 It is the property owner and/or manager’s responsibility to properly maintain such equipment and piping within their property to further protect customer and public safety.
 The gas leak tables noted below only cover gas leaks on WGL-owned piping and equipment.